Integrations

 billing_blocked | Transcript saved but Gemini enrichment requires an active subscription |

-Multiple files can be queued at once — they process sequentially.
+Queueing: Multiple files can be queued at once — they process sequentially across all three tools (only one Neural Engine task runs at a time).
 If a meeting is being recorded, queued imports pause and resume automatically when the meeting ends.
 Agents can poll get_import_status if they don’t support notifications.

 Meeting prep